 - Developed and facilitated AT&T Innovate 2013, a two day customer forum held in Dallas, TX.
 In partnership with InnovationGames.com, engaged C-Level representatives from traditional AT&T customers in a new and innovative format.

 - Created a half-dozen API product demonstration applications for soon-to-be-released AT&T APIs and services.

-- Engaged with customer account teams in a variety of industry verticals – Retail, Financial Services, Healthcare.
+- Engaged and educated our customers and account teams in a variety of industry verticals – Retail, Financial Services, Healthcare, Government and Security.